Domain walls in Horndeski gravity: Introduction

-Motivated by recent studies in Horndeski gravity \cite{Brito:2018pwe,Santos:2019ljs}, we will apply the first-order formalism to study domain walls solutions in this gravity.
-Through this formalism considering a flat domain wall within asymptotically four-dimensional Minkowski (M$_{4}$) or Anti-de Sitter (AdS$_{4}$) spacetime.
-In the usual Einstein gravity such correspondence was presented by \cite{Bazeia:2007vx}.
-Through the ADM description presented by \cite{Kob}, we show that through the analytic continuation we shown that this mechanism imply in the same gravity fluctuations procedure in the cosmological scenario for Horndeski gravity.
-Thus, we verify that domain wall/cosmology correspondence also was established in the gravity fluctuations scenario.
+Thus, we follow recent studies \cite{Brito:2018pwe,Santos:2019ljs}, to apply the first-order formalism to find Bogomol'nyi-Prasad-Sommerfield (BPS) domain wall solutions in Horndeski gravity.
+Through this formalism, we shall focus on flat domain walls within asymptotically four-dimensional anti-de Sitter (AdS$_{4}$) spacetimes.
+As in the usual Einstein gravity where a domain wall/cosmology correspondence were stablished \cite{Skenderis:2006jq} --- see also \cite{Bazeia:2007vx} for brane cosmology --- in the sense that the BPS formalism for domain wall solutions can be easily associated with similar formalism for cosmology via analytic continuation, it is interesting to address the same problem in the Horndeski gravity.
+Thus, we shall consider cosmological fluctuations obtained in Ref.~\cite{Kob} via ADM formalism, to find the gravity fluctuations around domain wall solutions in Horndeski gravity through analytic continuation.

-However, another interesting point to consider ADM formalism \cite{Kob} in our analyses is that through him, we shown that the Horndeski gravity satisfy $c_{GW}=c_{light}$, which agreement with \cite{Bahamonde:2019ipm,Bahamonde:2019shr,Ezquiaga:2017ekz,Creminelli:2017sry,Baker:2017hug}.
-Models with $c_{GW}=c_{light}$ are known as self-adjusting \cite{Charmousis:2011bf,Charmousis:2011ea,Babichev:2017lmw}.
-In these models, we have that the energy-momentum tensor of the scalar field almost perfectly balances the large bare cosmological constant, which is assumed to be present in the Lagrangian.
-Thus, the accelerated observable expansion of the Universe is consistent with a tiny effective cosmological constant.
+Another interesting point to consider ADM formalism in our analyses is that through this formalism, we show that the Horndeski gravity satisfies $c_{GW}=c_{light}$, which is in agreement with \cite{Bahamonde:2019ipm,Bahamonde:2019shr,Ezquiaga:2017ekz,Creminelli:2017sry,Baker:2017hug}. {In \cite{Charmousis:2011bf,Charmousis:2011ea,Babichev:2017lmw,Arratia:2020hoy} were also considered related models known as self-tuning models, where the energy-momentum tensor of the scalar field almost perfectly balances the large bare cosmological constant, which is assumed to be present in the Lagrangian.
+Thus, the accelerated observable expansion of the Universe is consistent with a tiny effective cosmological constant.}

-The paper summarizes as follows: In Sec.$\sim$\ref{z1}, we present the Horndeski gravity, and we develop the first-order formalism in four dimensions for domain wall.
-In Sec.$\sim$\ref{z2}, we compute numerical quantities, which are extract using the firs-order formalism.
-In Sec.$\sim$\ref{z3}, we present the tensor perturbations through the ADM description presented by \cite{Kob} and gravity fluctuations procedure to the domain wall, we show that this results are the same in both prescriptions.
-Finally, in Sec.$\sim$\ref{z4}, we present our final comments.
+The paper is organized as follows.
+In Sec.~\ref{z1}, we present the Horndeski gravity, and in Sec.~\ref{BBS-section} we develop the first-order formalism in four dimensions and discuss the consequences of non-degenerate AdS vacua.
+In Sec.~\ref{z2}, we compute domain wall solutions in the context of Horndeski gravity through numerical methods.
+In Sec.~\ref{z3}, we consider cosmological tensor perturbations through the ADM formalism \cite{Kob} to find its analytical continued counterpart for domain walls.
+Finally, in Sec.~\ref{z4}, we present our final comments.